 This infrared laser replaces the infrared/red LED on “optical” models, but don’t worry.
 It won’t damage your eyes because the lasers used by mice aren’t powerful (still, don’t press your luck and stare at it for minutes at a time).
 They’re also in infrared — outside the visible spectrum — so you won’t see an annoying red glow emanating from beneath your mouse.

 At one time, laser models were believed to be far superior to “optical” versions.
 Over time, though, optical mice have improved, and they now work in a variety of situations with a high degree of accuracy.
 The laser model’s superiority stemmed from having a higher sensitivity than LED-based mice.
 However, unless you’re a PC gamer, that’s probably not an important feature.

 All right, both methods use the irregularities of a surface to keep track of the peripheral’s position.
 But a laser can go deeper into the surface texture.
 This provides more information for the CMOS sensor and processor inside the mouse to juggle and hand over to the parent PC.

 That matters in situations where the surface may not be ideal for all types of mice.
 For example, although glass is clear, there are still extremely small irregularities that can be tracked by a laser (it’s not always perfect, but enough for basic mouse work).
 Meanwhile, we could place the latest optical mouse on the same surface, and it can’t track any movement.

-This makes laser-based mice better for glass tables and highly lacquered surfaces, depending on where you want to use it.
+This makes laser-based mice better for glass tables and highly-lacquered surfaces, depending on where you want to use them.